-HU prohibits the following regarding drugs/controlled substances:
+HU prohibits the following of employees and students regarding drugs/controlled substances:

-- The possession and/or consumption of illegal drugs or unprescribed controlled substances on property owned or controlled by HU or as part of any HU activity; - The intentional and knowing sale of, or intentional and knowing furnishing (as defined by Pennsylvania law) of illegal drugs or unprescribed controlled substances to any person on property owned or controlled by HU or as part of any HU activity.
-Pennsylvania law currently defines "furnish" as "to supply, give, or provide to, or allow a minor to possess on premises or property owned or controlled by the person charged;" - The consumption of illegal drugs or unprescribed controlled substances by any HU students and/or employees so as to adversely affect academic or job performance and/or endanger the physical well-being of other persons and/or oneself, and/or which leads to damage of property; and - The possession, sale, distribution, promotion or consumption of illegal drugs or unprescribed controlled substances in a manner that constitutes a violation of federal, state or local law, including the sale, directly or indirectly, of any illegal drugs or unprescribed controlled substances at a premise or by an entity not licensed for such sales on property owned or controlled by HU or as part of any HU activity.
+- The possession and/or consumption of illegal drugs or unprescribed controlled substances on property owned or controlled by HU or as part of any HU activity; - The intentional and knowing sale of, or intentional and knowing furnishing of, illegal drugs or unprescribed controlled substances as defined by Pennsylvania law to any person on property owned or controlled by HU or as part of any HU activity.
+Pennsylvania law currently defines "furnish" as "to supply, give, or provide to, or allow a minor to possess on premises or property owned or controlled by the person charged;" - The consumption of illegal drugs or unprescribed controlled substances so as to adversely affect academic or job performance and/or endanger the physical well-being of other persons and/or oneself, and/or which leads to damage of property; and - The possession, sale, distribution, promotion, or consumption of illegal drugs or unprescribed controlled substances that violates federal, state, or local law, including the direct or indirect sale of any illegal drugs or unprescribed controlled substances at a premise or by an entity not licensed for such sales on property owned or controlled by HU, or as part of any HU activity.

 In cases of a drug overdose, the primary concern is the health and safety of the individual(s) involved.
 An individual is strongly encouraged to call for medical assistance when needed or for anyone who has possibly overdosed.
-No student seeking medical treatment for a medical emergency involving illegal drugs or unprescribed controlled substances will be subject to HU discipline for the sole violation of using or possessing illegal drugs or unprescribed controlled substances.
-This policy shall extend to another student seeking help for any student.
+No student seeking medical treatment or emergency assistance for a medical emergency involving illegal drugs or unprescribed controlled substances will be subject to HU discipline for the sole violation of using or possessing illegal drugs or unprescribed controlled substances.